LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 ## Message Sending

-To send a message, the following pre-conditions must exist
+To send a message, the following pre-conditions must exist.

 * An API Key must be obtained [1](/Development/API Usage/#obtaining-an-api-key)
 * A user must be created [2](/Development/API Usage/#user-creation)